 At the top of pages 2 and 4 of the paper in which this article appeared, the date was mistakenly printed as January 10, 1962.
 Over the years that followed, this has led some people to believe that the centre was opened a year earlier, which of course was not the case.

-The article above gives a good indication as to why the original community centre was demolished.
-In addition to this, it is well known that many ground level air raid shelters were built using a soft lime mortar due to a lack of cement at the time.
+The article above provides a good indication as to why the original community centre was demolished.
+It is also well known that many ground level air raid shelters were built using a soft lime mortar due to a lack of cement at the time.
 Perhaps this reduced the possible lifespan of the original building and explains why it could not have been renovated.

 In 1967, a small extension was built onto the store room next to the kitchen and this became the annexe.